IBM/maximo-labs/docs/monitor-hol/connect_device.md

 ## Connect Nordic Thingy to Maximo Asset Monitor
 The Nordic Thingy has connectivity to the internet.
 You must first register device types and then devices with the IOT Platform service included with Maximo Asset Manager before they can securely send and persist data there.

 1. Navigate to and bookmark the Maximo Asset Monitor Dashboard page.
-You will use this throughout the lab. [https://dashboard-beta.connectedproducts.internetofthings.ibmcloud.com/preauth?tenantid=Monitor-Demo&APM=true](https://dashboard-beta.connectedproducts.internetofthings.ibmcloud.com/preauth?tenantid=Monitor-Demo&APM=true)  You are put on the Home screen
+You will use this throughout the Exercise. [https://dashboard-beta.connectedproducts.internetofthings.ibmcloud.com/preauth?tenantid=Monitor-Demo&APM=true](https://dashboard-beta.connectedproducts.internetofthings.ibmcloud.com/preauth?tenantid=Monitor-Demo&APM=true)  You are put on the Home screen
 2. Log in to the Monitor.
 Click `Login` button.
-See `Before You Begin` section in this lab if you don't have an IBM ID to login or having trouble accessing the environment.
+See `Before You Begin` section in this Exercise if you don't have an IBM ID to login or having trouble accessing the environment.
 ![Login to Maximo Asset Monitor](/img/monitor/i11.png)&nbsp;
 3. After logging in, you’ll land in Home Screen.”
 ![Maximo Asset Monitor Home](/img/monitor/i12.png)&nbsp;